 - Approximately 2.9 ha are deemed suitable for interment, with spatial allotments of 2.88 m per grave. - A perimeter buffer zone should be imposed as suggested in Appendix 5. - Cremated remains can be disposed of by scattering or shall burial provided that they are at least 2 m from any boundary and there is no potential for them to be transported offsite.
 Small drainage works, bunds, drains may be necessary. - An impermeable earthen berm (>1 m high) should be constructed along the western boundary to prevent run-offs from the adjacent site (pig farm) entering the site.
 This will also reduce visibility of the burial area from western approaches. - The cutting on the northern boundary should be remediated. - Partially constructed vaults should be completed. - The highest land on the site (near north-eastern boundary) is presently slated for burial.
-A retaining wall backfilled with free-draining adsorptive materials as recommended in Appendix 5 should be implemented. - Appendix 5 indicates certain areas that should be specifically excluded from interments because of their association with site drainage. - Graves should be properly managed to ensure that any settlement of the back-filled grave soils be continually topped-up and where possible the land should be re-shaped to shed surface runoff. - Although it is recognized that use of concrete vaults may be cultural issue in Jamaica, it is not the optimal containment for interment.
-Given the nature of the soils and the climate, direct earthcontact interments are recommended.
-Filling the base with gravel and charge coal may be considered. - A minimum compacted soil layer of 0.3 m (about 1 ft) should be made to fully cover between each interment.
-Minimum invert level for various numbers of interments should be: for one 1.5 m (about 5 ft); for two 2.3 m (about 7.5 ft) and for three 3 m (about 10 ft).
+A retaining wall backfilled with free-draining adsorptive materials as recommended in Appendix 5 should be implemented. - Graves should be properly managed to ensure that any settlement of the back-filled grave soils be continually topped-up and where possible the land should be re-shaped to shed surface runoff. - Although it is recognized that use of concrete vaults may be cultural issue in Jamaica, it is not the optimal containment for interment.
+Given the nature of the soils and the climate, direct earth-contact interments are recommended.
+Filling the base with gravel and charcoal may be considered.